 A lucky bargain hunter became a millionaire after finding an original print of the Declaration of Independence in the frame of an old painting.

-The frame fell apart in his hands when he attempted to detach it from the painting, leading him to discover a folded document which appeared to be an old copy of the Declaration of Independence between the canvas and wood backing.
-A friend who collected Civil War memorabilia advised him to have it appraised.
+The buyer was investigating a tear in the canvas, and the frame fell apart in his hands when he attempted to detach it from the painting, leading him to discover a folded document which appeared to be an old copy of the Declaration of Independence stored between the canvas and its wood backing.
+After a friend who collected Civil War memorabilia advised him to have it appraised, he learned that the document was in fact a rare original Dunlap broadside, one of 500 official copies from the first printing of the Declaration of Independence in 1776.
+Only twenty-three similar copies were known to exist before this find, of which a mere two were privately owned:

 1991, and the lucky find fetched even more than had been anticipated: the $800,000 to $1.2 million

-Donald Scheer's charming story was turned to a commercial purpose: In the autumn of 1997, SunAmerica ran TV commercials based on his tale, utilizing the theme that you could either hope to get lucky like Scheer did, or you could work out an investment plan with SunAmerica.
+This charming story was later turned to a commercial purpose: In the autumn of 1997, SunAmerica ran television commercials based on the original finder's tale, utilizing the theme that you could either hope to get lucky like he did, or you could work out an investment plan with SunAmerica.

 where it fetched $477,650.